MarinaAlexandr/The-Office-US-Mood-picker/README.md

 - **Richer episode metadata and visuals**: Add episode thumbnails, short quotes, or key scenes to improve visual engagement and browsing experience.

-- **Mood weighting and intensity**: Allow users to indicate how strongly they want a specific mood, enabling more nuanced scoring and recommendations.
+- **Mood weighting and intensity**: Allow users to indicate how strongly they want a specific mood, enabling more accurate scoring and recommendations.

 - **Extended recommendation logic**: Combine mood-based rules with episode similarity (e.g. TF-IDF–based episode-to-episode similarity) to suggest follow-up episodes once a recommendation is selected.